tl-its-umich-edu/canvas-course-manager-next/README.md

 Docker handles the setting of key-value pairs in `docker-compose.yml`, through the `environment` block and by consuming a `.env` file.

-This repository includes `.env.sample` tempalte file for `.env, with the expected keys listed out.
+This repository includes `.env.sample` template file for `.env, with the expected keys listed out.
 Comments above each key describe what the value is used for, and in some cases, indicate that the key-value pair is optional.